 - Tax Law

 - Technology and Intellectual Property Law

-Formal for an LLM degree are offered in the following areas:
+Optional for an LLM degree can be earned in the following areas:

 - Corporate Law, Commercial Law, and Trade